-Selling during the worst time of the year could mean more days on market, fewer prospective buyers, and accepting a reduced sale price.
-Generally, starting in October, the market begins to see a slow down in buyer activity.
+Selling during the worst time of the year could mean more days on the market, fewer prospective buyers, and accepting a reduced sale price.
+Generally, starting in October, the market begins to see a slowdown in buyer activity.
 But ultimately, the time of year you’ll want to avoid when trying to sell a house in Tennessee is during the months of December through March.
 These months see lower median sale prices and more days on the market before receiving an offer.
-However, there are a few advantages to selling during the worst time of the year, which will explain more below.
+However, there are a few advantages to selling during the worst time of the year, which will be explained more below.

 Best Month of the Year to Sell Your House in TN

 Now that you know when the best time to sell a house in Tennessee is, it would be helpful to know specifically which month you could have the most success.
 The month that consistently shows fewer days on the market and sells for close to the listing price is the month of June.
 So if you’d like to sell during the best month of the year, you’ll want to start getting your house ready to list in May so that you can sell in June.
 Houses are said to sell 7 days faster during the month of June compared to other months.

 For reference, the median days on the market in TN for the month of June is 52 days, which doesn’t include a 35-day closing period.
 Total that comes out to roughly 87 days to sell a home in TN during the best month of the year.